uranusjr/molt/design/lock-file.md

 Each source entry should contain a key, URL, that points to the API’s root URL, e.g. `https://pypi.org/simple` for PyPI.
-If the optional key `no_verify_ssl` is specified as false, SSL errors are ignored when accessing the API (the same as supplying `--trusted-host` to pip).
+If the optional key `no_verify_ssl` is specified as true, SSL errors are ignored when accessing the API (the same as supplying `--trusted-host` to pip).

 #### `dependencies`